timburgan/sqlite-timezone-to/POLICIES.md

 ### Changes to This Policy
 - This Privacy Policy may be updated from time to time.
 Continued use of the Extension constitutes acceptance of the updated policy.

+## Refund Policy

+We strive to ensure your satisfaction with the SQLite Timezone Extension (the "Extension").
+If you are not satisfied with your purchase, the following refund policy applies.

+### Eligibility for Refunds
+- Refunds are only available within **30 days of the purchase date**.
+- To be eligible for a refund, you must provide proof of purchase (e.g., receipt or transaction ID).
+- Refunds will not be granted for issues arising from failure to test the Extension during the 30-day trial period.

+### Process for Refunds
+- To request a refund, please contact the developer directly at sqlite@timburgan.com.
+- Include your proof of purchase and a brief explanation of your refund request.
+- Refunds will be processed within **7 business days** of approval.

+### Limitations
+- Refunds will be issued to the original payment method only.
+- Requests made after the 30-day refund window will not be considered.
+- The Extension is sold **as-is**, and refunds are not granted for damages, incompatibility, or issues outside the developer's control.

+### Changes to Refund Policy
+- This Refund Policy may be updated from time to time.
+Continued use of the Extension constitutes acceptance of the updated policy.